pbo-dpb/PEAT--OEDP/public/note_en.md

     Central spending also includes costs related to account deficiencies of the RCMP Pension Plan (under RCMP) and the Canadian Forces Pension Plan (under the Department of National Defence).
 Public Sector Pension Plan costs are allocated to departments whose staff contribute to and are eligible for the Public Service Pension Plan.
 Other pension plan costs are allocated to the relevant departments (for example, actuarial deficiencies for the RCMP Pension Plan are allocated only to the RCMP).

-    * **Other payments** – Includes severance pay and termination benefits, retroactive payments for current and prior fiscal years, pay equities and various allowances reallocation of capital expenditures, payments related to executive interchange and other exchange programs, provincial workers’ compensation boards payments and recoveries, compensation for additional or specific duties performed and supplementary employee benefits and other supplementary personnel costs.
+    * **Other payments** – Includes severance pay and termination benefits, retroactive payments for current and prior fiscal years, payments to former employees and estates of deceased employees impacted by the Phoenix pay system, pay equities and various allowances reallocation of capital expenditures, payments related to executive interchange and other exchange programs, provincial workers’ compensation boards payments and recoveries, compensation for additional or specific duties performed and supplementary employee benefits and other supplementary personnel costs.

     Other payments also include the costs listed under centralized spending that are not incurred by TBS (see note above).